astrob1913/data-cleaning/README.md

 # Data Cleaning Project Using MySQL

-This project focuses on cleaning a dataset with over 1000+ records using MySQL queries for analysis.
+This project focuses on cleaning a raw dataset with over 1000+ records using MySQL queries for analysis.
 The data cleaning process involves four key procedures: removing duplicates, standardizing data, handling null values, and dropping irrelevant columns, that are essential for ensuring high-quality datasets.

 ## Project Overview